 Consequences of a 40509.5 Hold

 A 40509.5 hold initially serves as a notification to the DMV.
-What will eventually happen, however, is that this driver’s license hold ripens into a suspended driver’s license.
+What will eventually happen if you don’t take care of this DMV hold, however, is that the hold will become a driver’s license suspension, and if you are caught driving you can be charged with driving with a suspended license.

 Usually the DMV will mail you a notice instructing you to appear in court because a hold has been placed on your driver’s license, and if you do not appear in court, then the driver’s license hold will ripen into a driver’s license suspension.

 You don’t want your driver’s license hold to become a suspension because once you have a suspension, it will go on your DMV record and can affect your insurance rates.

 You will also have to pay an additional fee (usually $55) to the DMV to “reinstate” your license if your license has been suspended.